apache/felix-dev/healthcheck/README.md

 ### Gogo Console

-The Gogo command `hc:exec` that can be used as follows:
+The Gogo command `hc:exec` can be used as follows:

     hc:exec [-v] [-a] tag1,tag2
       -v verbose/debug